opennode/waldur-core/docs/api/instance.rst

 - RESTARTING_SCHEDULED = 15
 - RESTARTING = 16

-Any modification of an instance in *PROVISIONING_SCHEDULED* state is prohibited and will fail with 409 response code.
+Any modification of an instance in unstable or PROVISIONING_SCHEDULED state is prohibited and will fail with 409 response code.
+Assuming stable states are: ONLINE, OFFLINE, ERRED

 A graph of possible state transitions is shown below.